fonnesbeck/git_tutorial/PITCHME.md

 # Creating a Repository on GitHub
 ## (Step 2)

+Note:
-^ Name your repository mars and then click "Create Repository":
+ Name your repository mars and then click "Create Repository":

 ![inline](images/github-create-repo-02.png)